 Heritage Dot takes a broad view of cultural heritage, from landscapes and the built environment to individual sites and collections across different media, including virtual representations.
 It encompasses intangible and tangible cultural heritage whether held by galleries, libraries, archives, museums or elsewhere.

 Pre-constituted panels of up to three participants are welcomed.
-We anticipate that individual participants will be allocated a 20-minute slot.
+We anticipate that individual participants will be allocated a 15-minute slot.

-The deadline for submission of proposals is 13th June 2022.
-Get involved:
+The deadline for submission of proposals was 22nd January 2023.